Diagrammatics for Soergel categories: Proofs

-So suppose the $i$-colored graph contains a needle.
+\begin{proof}[Needle move, modulo induction hypothesis] Suppose the $i$-colored graph contains a needle.
 The trivalent vertex of the needle is either trivalent or 6-valent in $\Gamma$, and the edge of the needle may contain a series of 4-valent vertices.
 So a neighborhood of the needle in $\Gamma$ looks like one of the pictures below.

 The lines entering the needle around the top are colored with various $j$ all distant from $i$.
-The 6-valent picture has second color $i+1$, but $i-1$ is also allowed.
+We assume without loss of generality that, in the second case, the 6-valent vertex has second color $i+1$.

 We may now reduce the $i+1$ and $i-1$ graph of $\Gamma'$, since $\Gamma'$ does not contain the color $i$.
 In the first case, the $i \pm 1$ graph has no boundary, so both reduce to the empty graph.
-In the second case, one of the two has a single boundary line, and the other has none, so one graph reduces to the empty graph, and the other to a single dot.
-Within the reduced $\Gamma'$, this dot may be slid under other lines until it is a boundary dot, as in the proof of the earlier dot move propositions.
+In the second case, $i+1$ has a single boundary line so it reduces to a boundary dot, and $i-1$ has none so it reduces to the empty graph.
+Within the reduced $\Gamma'$, the possible $i+1$ dot may be slid under other lines until no 4-valent vertices separate it from the 6-valent vertex (as in the proof of weak dot contraction).
 Thus we may assume that, after reduction, our neighborhood looks like

 where now $\Gamma'$ does not contain any of the colors $i-1,i,i+1$.
 Note that $\Gamma'$ may have arbitrary polynomials in its various regions.
 But then by Lemma \ref{lem-pullThru} we can pull the line forming the needle through all of $\Gamma'$, thus completely ignoring $\Gamma'$ from the picture!
 There still may be a polynomial in the eye of the needle.
 We have effectively reduced to the 2-color case on the right, or the one color case on the left.
 We know the one color case works.
 To check the 2-color case, we use (\ref{eqn-ipipipDot}) followed by other reduction moves.